You’ve been admitted to the St. Mary’s University Class of 2024!

 Submit additional forms

-In addition to Enrollment Confirmation, students are also required to submit the following forms and documents by July 1, 2020:
+In addition to Enrollment Confirmation, students are also required to submit the following forms and documents:

 - Final high school transcript (indicating date of high school graduation)